By WUWT regular “Just The Facts”

 The warming during the periods of “1860-1880” and “1910-1940”, before anthropogenic carbon dioxide emissions became potentially consequential, is “not statistically significantly different” from the warming during the periods “1975-1998” and “1975 to 2009”.
 Thus there is no indication that the warming between “1975-1998” and “1975 to 2009” is unnatural, unusual and/or caused by anthropogenic carbon dioxide emissions.
 Global Warming may have started in 1975, but there is no observable evidence [of] anthropogenic CO2 emission based Global Warming began in 1975.
 As such, one could argue that anthropogenic CO2 emission based Global Warming began sometime [after] 1975.

 However, if you look at following UAH Satellite Lower Atmosphere graph for the last 34 years;

 and this NASA GISS Mean Monthly Surface Temperature Anomaly graph for the last 17 years;

-you can see that Global Warming stopped in the late 1990s or early 2000s, which has been refereed to as “The Pause” in Earth’s temperature.
-In fact, looking at the Werner Broznak’s recent article, the Pause in each major temperature data set is as follows:
+you can see that Global Warming stopped in the late 1990s or early 2000s, which has been referred to as “The Pause” in Earth’s temperature.
+In fact, looking at the Werner Brozek’s recent article, the Pause in each major temperature data set is as follows:

 For GISS, the slope is flat since July 2001 or 12 years, 6 months.